 Susanna’s first role in the New York chapter was on the Social Media Committee.
 From there, she moved on to the committee that plans the Holiday and Suppliers’ Day Awards Nights.
 As she grew into new roles within the organization, she carried the experience she gained along the way to thrive in each new position.
 Last year, Susanna completed her term as Program Chair and coordinated all NYSCC events for 2019 and 2020.
 Thanks to her help, we had a larger turnout at events than ever before.

-As the 2021 Chair she is confident that she will continue to use all that she has learned to be the best Chair of the NYSCC that she can be.
 Learning and educating others have always been her core goals and the SCC has helped her achieve these goals by allowing her to be part of the team that planned and introduced the first Future Chemists Workshop at Suppliers’ Day.
 As Chair, she will strive to create and contribute to more projects that inspire and teach current and future generations about our great industry.

 Mohamed Abdulla (Moe) came into the cosmetic industry over 12 years ago.
 After earning a BA from Hunter College, he worked at various companies such as Henkel Loctite, Evonik Degussa, Arch (now Lonza Consumer Care), SEPPIC, Inc and now Oxiteno US.